ericoh17/RRCME/README.md

 ## Run RC

-The function to run RC is the `r FitRCModel` function.
+The function to run RC is the `FitRCModel` function.
-We obtain standard errors by calling the `r boot` function with the `r RunRCBootstrap` function.
+We obtain standard errors by calling the `boot` function with the `RunRCBootstrap` function.

 ```R
 RC_fit <- FitRCModel(valid_subset, full_dat, sampling_scheme)